-West Himalayish
+West Himalayish.
 The ten West Himalayish languages are spoken in scattered enclaves in the western Indian Himalayas, between Jammu and Kashmir in the west-northwest and the modern state of Nepal in the east-southeast.
-Rangkas was recorded at the beginning of the twentieth century, but is now extinct.
-Zhangzhung went extinct even earlier, and used to be spoken to the north of the Himalayas across a large portion of western Tibet until it was wiped out by Tibetan towards the end of the first millennium AD.
-All surviving West Himalayish languages are severely endangered.
+Rangkas was recorded at the beginning of the 20th century, but is now extinct.
+Zhangzhung went extinct even earlier,

 The three languages Manchad, Tinan and Bunan are spoken in Lahul district in what today is the Indian state or Himachal Pradesh.
 Manchad is spoken along the Candra or Upper Chenab river by approximately 15,000 people who have adopted the Hindu religion, and whose language has adopted many Indic loanwords.
 The term 'Manchad' means 'lower valley' in the local Tibetan dialect.
-The language has also been called 'Paṭanī' or 'Paṭṭanī' after the Paṭan or Paṭṭan valley, where it is spoken from

-Tandi as far upstream as Thirot.
-Tinan is spoken on the Chenab immediately down-stream from the Manchad area, from Tandi as far downstream as Sissu Nullah, particularly in the area known as Gondhla.
+The language has also been called 'Paṭanī' or 'Paṭṭanī' after the Paṭan or Paṭṭan valley, where it is spoken from Tandi as far upstream as Thirot.
+Tinan is spoken on the Chenab immediately downstream from the Manchad area, from Tandi as far downstream as Sissu Nullah, particularly in the area known as Gondhla.
 The 1981 census counted 1,833 speakers of Tinan.
 Bunan is spoken in the Gahar or Gahr valley which covers both banks of the Bhāgā river from Tandi northeast to Kyelong.
 The Bhāgā is a tributary emptying into the Chenab from the north.
 The 1981 census enumerated 3,581 speakers of Bunan.